Click here to learn about our new VIP membership and save on all of your anti-aging needs.

 A mole can be a charming facial feature, an unsightly distraction, or a cause for alarm.
 We can help you tell the difference.

-Normal moles You may have normal moles (normal nevi) that differ in size, shape, and color.
+You may have normal moles that differ in size, shape, and color.
 Some may have hair.
 They may change appearance slowly over time or even disappear entirely.
 Moles can appear anywhere on the skin: on your scalp, between your fingers and toes, on the soles of your feet or palms of your hands, even under your nails.

 • A single color.
-Brown is most common, but moles may be tan, black, red, pink, blue, skin tone, or even colorless.
+Brown is most common, but moles may be tan, black, red, pink, blue, or skin tone

 • Round